 Terri T. Newsom, Vice President of Financial Services and Chief Financial Officer, joined Greenville Health System in 2011.
 Newsom is responsible for all financial functions of the health system and its affiliates, including accounting, treasury, budgeting, revenue cycle, corporate integrity and material services.

-Before joining GHS, she was the associate vice president for ambulatory care finance at Duke University Health System and the divisional chief financial officer of Duke Raleigh Hospital.
+Before joining Prisma Health, she was the associate vice president for ambulatory care finance at Duke University Health System and the divisional chief financial officer of Duke Raleigh Hospital.

 Newsom has been involved in health care since 1991 when she joined Duke University Hospital as a senior budget and financial analysis analyst.
 While at Duke, she served on the boards of community and civic organizations and also was a member of the North Carolina Chapter of the Healthcare Financial Management Association.